Hornet Racing Baja S.A.E. Front Suspension (2018)

-Baja SAE is a collegiate student design competition, in which students design, manufacture, and compete with their vehicle in off-road terrain conditions.
+Baja SAE is a collegiate student design competition, in which students design, manufacture, compete, and promote their design considerations to a design judge panel.
 All competing vehicles are limited to a 10 hp.
 Briggs & Stratton engine, in which performance modifications to the engine are strongly prohibited.
-This design was to be used on our competition vehicle for the Baja SAE 2016 competition.
-Unfortunately, the vehicle was unable to be constructed in time for competition.
+My responsibility with this club is the design of the front suspension.
+Also, the Baja SAE competition will be held May 30 through June 2, 2018.
+Since the competition is next year, this design is within the initial design stages, as constant design reiterations will be made.

 Rims: Douglas Wheel A5, 4x156mm bolt pattern, 10" x 5" wheel dimensions, 4" backspacing